Geometric planted matchings beyond the Gaussian model: Introduction

 To bound $\Ex{\lssm}$, we bound the probability that $t$-cycles are augmenting.
 Similarly to \cite{geo_match_2022} our upper bounds on these probabilities involve bounding the expectation of exponentials of certain quadratic forms on the initial positions.
 Unlike in the Gaussian setting of \cite{geo_match_2022}, we cannot evaluate these expectations explicitly.
 Fortunately, the assumptions in \modlds are good enough for calculations to go through.

+\bluenew{We note that just like in \cite{geo_match_2022}, the sharpness of our upper bounds, when they apply, rely crucially on the fact that the mass of augmenting $2$-cycles dominate the error of $\lss$ up until the number of errors is linear.
+We believe outside this regime, understanding the $\lss$ is significantly more challenging.
+As in \cite{geo_match_2022}, our experiments (see \Cref{fig:error_rate}) suggests that other geometrical aspects of the problem beyond the mass of augmenting $2$-cycles play a role once the regime of linear mistakes starts.}

-In \Cref{sec:examples} we show that Theorems \ref{thm:lb_low_d} and \ref{thm:lss_up_low_d} can be combined to obtain optimal rates for some natural choices of $\idist$ and $\ndist$.
-One such rate is when both $\idist$ and $\ndist$ have continuous and bounded densities with $d$ fixed.
-Another case is the Gaussian model studied in \cite{geo_match_2022} in the regime where $d = o(\log n)$, where our bounds are optimal up to $n^{o(1)}$ factors.
+In \Cref{sec:examples} we show that Theorems \ref{thm:lb_low_d} and \ref{thm:lss_up_low_d} can be combined to obtain optimal, and nearly-optimal, rates for some natural choices of $\idist$ and $\ndist$.
+One such rate is the Gaussian model studied in \cite{geo_match_2022} in the regime where $d = o(\log n)$, where our bounds are optimal up to $n^{o(1)}$ factors.
+Another such case is when $\idist$ and $\ndist$ have continuous and bounded densities with $d$ fixed.
 We additionally consider the cases of $\idist$ uniform or from the Laplace family.